Silver Fever (a story in a high country)

 But to Jake's dismay his loud shriek had frightened the mules away.

 Silver mining started with a bang in 1876 with the founding of Centennial, Wyoming, a mining hub.
+This story was written on location in the Snowy Range of Wyoming.

 Have you heard of the gold rush in Colorado and Wyoming in 1890?See results without voting